-Pinto bean acreage is pretty much full with only a few remaining contract acres available from Peas, Inc. (see phone numbers above) or Muleshoe Pea & Bean.
-Check with other contractors as well.
-Pintos are very susceptible to heat during flowering and ideally should be planted by late April or after late June.
+Pinto bean acreage is pretty much full with only a few remaining contract acres available from Selcor (\$18/cwt. for variety Bill-Z).
+Other contractors noted above (e.g., C.T.
+Smith) often have limited contracts available, but none have remaining acreage in 2005Check with other contractors as well.
+Pintos are very susceptible to heat above 93 F during flowering and ideally should be planted by late April or after late June to minimize the heat.
+Heat-resistant varieties such as Bill-Z may be more productive under West Texas conditions when heat is a concern.
 For information on pinto bean production in Texas contact the Lubbock Center (806.746.6101) for former Extension horticulturalist Dr. Rollie Roberts' publication L-5012 "Texas Commercial Vegetable Growers Guide: Pinto Beans."